-Voluntary Service Physical Recreation Skills Adventurous Journey Gold Residential Project Encourages young Enables participants Participants broaden Participants people to improve to develop their their experience their fitness and talents, broaden by staying in performance, and their abilities, an unfamiliar enjoy healthy increase their environment with contribution lifestyles for good self-confidence other young people, to society and demonstrate social mental and physical and improve their taking part in a worthwhile project responsibility. well-being. employability. and building new relationships.
+Gold Project Voluntary Service Physical Recreation Skills Adventurous Journey Encourages young Enables participants Participants broaden Participants people to improve to develop their their experience by staying in their fitness and talents, broaden performance, and an unfamiliar enjoy healthy increase their environment with contribution other young people, lifestyles for good self-confidence to society and demonstrate social mental and physical and improve their taking part in a worthwhile project responsibility. well-being. employability. and building new relationships.

-The Voluntary Service, Physical Recreation, Skills, and Adventurous Journey sections must be completed at each level of the Award, and the Gold Residential Project is only done at the Gold level.
+The Voluntary Service, Physical Recreation, Skills, and Adventurous Journey sections must be completed at each level of the Award, and the Gold Project is only done at the Gold level.
 All participants create their own program, choosing their own activities to do for each section.
 Each level of the Award becomes more challenging, with participants required to spend more time completing their activities.